Jkim-Hack/Battery-Data-Processing-Software-for-ARBIN-Cyclers-/README.txt

 This program uses the ARBIN Cylcer data and graphs it based on the user's parameters.

+.xls or .xlsx files only work with this program.

 Developers: Main Dev: John Kim - johnkim1108@gmail.com
  	    Helper: Chris Yao - chrisyao2@gmail.com